CERTCC/Vultron/docs/reference/formal_protocol/transitions.md

 !!! tip "General Messages are not a *No-Op*"

-    Note that we do not mean to imply that the *content* of such a message is expected to have no effect on the progression of a case, merely that the act of sending or receiving a general message itself does not imply any necessary state change to either the sender or receiver Participants.
+    We do not mean to imply that the *content* of a general message is expected to have no effect on the progression of a case, merely that the act of sending or receiving a general message itself does not imply any necessary protocol state change to either the sender or receiver Participants.

 !!! note inline end "General Messages Sent and State Transitions"